-D. Michael Kaye is a partner in the International Trade Practice and has more than 25 years of experience in international trade remedy (antidumping and countervailing duty proceedings), international trade law and policy, international commercial matters (including international contracts and joint ventures) and resolution of international disputes.
-He is also a member of the Commodities & Shipping Industry Group and has extensive experience working with global commodity traders, shippers and banks.
+D. Michael Kaye is the US lead of our Commodities & Shipping Group and a partner in the International Trade Practice, based in our Washington DC office.
+He has more than 25 years of experience in international trade remedy (antidumping and countervailing duty proceedings), international trade law and policy, international commercial matters (including international contracts and joint ventures) and resolution of international disputes.
+As a leader of the Commodities & Shipping Group, he has extensive experience working with global commodity traders, shippers and banks.

 Michael concentrates on safeguarding clients’ trade and commercial interests.
 He has handled complex international trade matters around the world in law firms, as a US government lawyer and in senior in-house counsel positions.
 He has extensive experience in trade remedy proceedings (antidumping and countervailing duty investigations, and safeguards investigations), customs and economic sanctions matters and Foreign Corrupt Practices Act investigations.
 Michael’s extensive international experience is a vital asset to his practice.
 He has lived and worked a large portion of his life overseas, including in Latin America, Asia, Europe and the Middle East, and he graduated from a Japanese high school.
 He speaks fluent Japanese and Spanish.